seekehr/DevSpoofGO/dll/dll_docs.md

 **Handles WMI calls (like `ExecQuery`) and redirects them to the appropriate handler (e.g `bios_serial_wmi`).**

+### `wmi/wmi_utils`
+- Implements `MockClientSecurity` (custom `IClientSecurity`).
+- Implements `MockConnectionPointContainer` (custom `IConnectionPointContainer`).
+- `MockWbemObject` (base class for custom `IWbemClassObject` implementations, used to create spoofed WMI objects).
+- `MockEnumWbemObject` (base class for custom `IEnumWbemClassObject` implementations, used to enumerate spoofed WMI objects).

+**Provides utility classes and type definitions for WMI spoofing, and most importantly, base classes for mock WMI objects and enumerators to reduce boilerplate/duplicate code (which is still an issue TBF).**

 ### `wmi/bios_serial_wmi`
 - InitializeBiosSerialWMIModule
 - CleanupBiosSerialWMIModule